LiulietLee/English-MorseCode-Translator/README.md

 # English-MorseCode-Translator
-A little stuff that be used to translate from English to Morse code and from Morse code to English.
+A little stuff that be used to translate from English to Morse code and from Morse code to English for iOS development.

 ## Installation
 Just move the LLMorseCodeTranslator.swift file to your project.